react-native-component/react-native-smart-barcode/README.md

 * Look for Header Search Paths and make sure it contains $(SRCROOT)/../../../react-native/React as recursive.

-* In your project, Look for Header Search Paths and make sure it contains $(SRCROOT)/../node_modules/react-native-smart-barcode/ios/RCTBarCode/RCTBarCode

 * Dray raw folder to your project

 * Add `Privacy - Camera Usage Description` property in your info.plist(for ios 10)